 100% financing, either purchase or refinance, yes that means no down payment for a renovation mortgage!
 Contrary to what is being told to many VA borrowers there is no maximum renovation costs associated with the VA Renovation Mortgage, if your VA benefit allows for it you can borrower up to your maximum VA benefit.

 JUMBO Renovation Home Loans: as the name implies, a Jumbo Renovation Mortgage can be used to pay for and renovate homes of great value.
 Because jumbo home loans are not overseen by Fannie Mae or Freddie Mac they are considered portfolio or non-QM mortgages, the maximum or cap on conforming home loans is generally around $453,100 but changes from time to time.
 Anything over the conventional loan limit is considered a Jumbo Mortgage.

 The Jumbo Renovation Home Loan works similar to a Conventional Renovation Program - in that the lender takes the costs of purchasing your new home or paying off your current mortgage in the case of a refinance, combine the renovation costs, and roll it all into a single home loan.

 Jumbo Renovation Mortgages are a very rare program, not all mortgage lenders who provide renovation mortgages also provide a renovation mortgage for Jumbo buyers.
-If I cannot do the Jumbo Renovation Mortgage for you I will be able to refer you to another lender.....there isn't but a few that do these mortgages.
+If I cannot do the Jumbo Renovation Mortgage for you I may be able to refer you to another lender.....there isn't but a few that do these mortgages.